j4mesli/One-Piece-Jeopardy-/README.md

 * (4 points) Perform client side form validation using a JavaScript library
     * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
     * if you put in a number that's greater than 5, an error message will appear in the dom
-* (5 points) vue.js
+* (2 points) React
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * I will use React for my frontend.
+I have experience, so I won't have to learn anything.
+Because of the overhead added, I'll assign it two points.

 10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)